govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 !!!
 Note
     This list does **NOT** include the RapidBlock list, so we combine it with the above list, using a `max` merge plan

-#### Selecting a Merge Plan

-One of the great features of FediBlockHole is the ability to specify a `mergeplan` setting of `min` or `max` when combining lists from multiple sources.
-The default is `max`.

-The difference between the two is how FediBlockHole resolves the conflict when the same block is encountered from different sources with different [severities](https://docs.joinmastodon.org/admin/moderation/#server-wide-moderation).
-A `max` merge plan selects the **highest** of the severity levels from all sources of the same block, while a `min` merge plan selects the **lowest**.

-We have opted to implement a `max` merge plan for our lists.

 [^1]: We are keen to add more - please [let us know](mailto:cunningpike@gmail.com) if there are any that should be added.
-Our worldview is regrettably US-centric, and there are likely many others that we have missed.
+Our worldview is regrettably Western-centric, and there are likely many others that we have missed.
 [^2]: This list is subject to change without notice, but we will keep our documentation of it, both here and on our instances, up to date.
 [^3]: We haven't tried this ourselves so, if you do, [let us know](mailto:cunningpike@gmail.com) how it went!
 [^4]: Hat tip to [oliphant@oliphant.social](https://oliphant.social/@oliphant) for pointing us at this!